Skeptical Commentary on

 The article quoting the IPCC chairman can be found on

-this archived page.
+archived page.

 Reasons for applying critical thinking toward the "scientific consensus" on climate change abound in the writings